 The benefits included cover new injuries, new illnesses, hospitalizations, ICU, medical evacuations, emergency reunions, and return of mortal remains.
 The individual provisions, such as Emergency Evacuation and Return of Mortal Remains, have their own limits of coverage.
 General medical expenses are covered under the overall Maximum Limit.

-Individual Benefits: The GMMI international missionary insurance plans have five levels of great health insurance overseas.
+Individual Benefits: The GMMI international missionary insurance plans have four levels of great health insurance overseas.
 Each level of coverage, going upward, will have lower caps on benefits, shorter waiting periods, more coverage and benefits (and slightly higher premiums).
 The medical Maximum Limit on the Silver is $5,000,000, although Medical Evacuation on the Silver is only $50,000.
 On the other plans, the Medical Evacuation is $250,000 and more.
 The Silver is not designed to cover expensive medical care, such as if you were receiving medical care in the U.S. Depending on the nature of the medical expenses, benefits could quickly be reached.
 Child Wellness is included on all the plans, which is basic preventative care for your children.
 One example would be an annual physical.
-Wellness for adults is on the Gold and Gold Plus for those over age 30, with a waiting period of 12 months.
+Wellness for adults is on the Gold for those over age 30, with a waiting period of 12 months.
 On Platinum, Adult Wellness has a waiting period of six months and no age limit.
-For pre-existing conditions, if they are not excluded, there is a waiting period of 24 months on the Silver, Gold, and Gold Plus.
+For pre-existing conditions, if they are not excluded, there is a waiting period of 24 months on the Silver and Gold.
 On the Platinum, pre-existing conditions are covered as any other illness, if they aren’t excluded.
 Our recommendation is to apply for a free quote on a Gold plan as the GMMI is already a pretty affordable plan for missionaries and their families compared to most missionary insurance being offered on the internet.
 Then you can adjust up or down from there, after having some idea for your budget.

 What you need to know